mooreds/docs-1/docs/references/sql-operations.md

 * If `<column-expression>` is a `<path>` that ends with `.*`, the keys and values under the last `<key>` will all be copied into the result object.
 * Otherwise the entire `<column-expression>` will be used as the key.
 It's recommended to use `<column-alias>` in this case.

-{% hint style="info" %}
-If the same key is used more than once the last value will be used and will override any previous values that had the same key.
+> If the same key is used more than once the last value will be used and will override any previous values that had the same key.
-{% endhint %}

 If the value is resolved to `null` or 'not found' this value will not be added it to the output JSON object.

-**Examples**
+##### Examples

 _Selecting a single value:_